-Adjusting the Position of the Pole Piece Extensions
+Adjusting the Position of the Pole Extensions

-In addition to the usual external pole pieces, the STIH-270-1CK/1CKB is equipped with internal pole piece extensions for enhanced control over the size and shape of the beam spot.
-Adjusting these extensions to alter the size and shape of the beam spot affects beam-spot position and beam uniformity as well as beam density.
-In general, the beam spot is the smallest, most dense, and most uniform when the pole piece extensions are adjusted all the way in toward the center of the source.
-As the extensions are adjusted outward, the spot becomes larger, less dense, less uniform.
+The STIH-270-3CK and -3CKB are equipped with a unique combination of adjustable pole extensions, consisting of a pair of internal pole extensions and two pairs of external extensions.
+Together , these extensions provide unparalleled control over the size and shape of the beam spot.
+Adjusting them affects beam-spot position and uniformity as well as density.
+In general, the beam spot is the smallest, most dense, and most uniform when the pole extensions are adjusted all the way in toward the center of the source.
+As the extensions are adjusted outward, the spot becomes larger, less dense, and less uniform.
 In addition, as the extensions are adjusted outward, the beam spot moves toward the rear of the source and will eventually fall beyond the rear edge of the pocket.
-If you adjust the pole piece extensions outward to obtain a diffuse beam, it may be possible to bring the beam spot forward to the correct position by either lowering the acceleration voltage or applying longitudinal deflection current, or both.
+Removing the magnetic shunts mounted on the front of the source may move the beam spot to the desired location.
+In addition, it may be possible to move the beam spot sufficiently far forward by either lowering the acceleration voltage or applying longitudinal deflection current, or both.
 However, if your process calls for a very diffuse beam with the source operating at its design acceleration voltage, keeping the spot in the correct position may require having the permanent magnet regaussed to increase its field strength.

-The external pole piece extensions are mounted on top of the source (see Figure 3-2).
-Adjusting these extensions affects the beam spot most strongly when it is near the rear edge of the pocket.
+The two pairs of external pole extensions are mounted on top of the source (see Figure 3-2).
+Adjusting the front set of extensions affects the beam spot most strongly when it is near the rear edge of the pocket.
 In that area, the beam spot tends to become long and narrow.
-Moving the external pole piece extensions all the way in minimizes this tendency, shortening the spot without significantly broadening it.
+Adjusting the front set of external extensions all the way inward minimizes this tendency, shortening the spot without significantly broadening it.
 Adjusting these extensions outward allows the spot to lengthen.
+The rear set of external pole extensions provides a small additional increment of control over the beam spot throughout its range, allowing you to fine-tune beam-spot shape and density.
+To change the position of the external pole extensions, loosen the screws that secure the extensions to the pole pieces, move both extensions in the desired direction, and retighten the screws.

-The internal pole piece extensions extend into the source in the area between the coil shield and the crucible.
-Adjusting these extensions affects the beam most strongly when it is near the front of the pocket.
-In that area, the beam tends to assume the shape of a crescent spread laterally around the edge of the pocket.
-Moving the internal pole piece extensions all the way in minimizes this tendency, compressing the beam spot laterally while chopping off the thin edges of the crescent.
+Figure 3-2 also shows the location of the internal pole extensions.
+Adjusting these extensions affects the beam most strongly when it is near the pocket's front edge.
+In that area, the beam tends to assume the shape of a crescent.
+Adjusting the internal pole extensions all the way inward minimizes this tendency, compressing the beam spot laterally while chopping off the thin edges of the crescent.
+To change the position of the internal pole extensions, first loosen the screws that secure them to their mounting blocks, as indicated in Figure 3-2.
+(Do NOT loosen the screws that secure the mounting blocks to the sides of the source.)
+Then move both internal extensions in the desired direction and retighten their mounting screws.